Coronavirus disease (COVID-19) information for pharmacists

 Does this arrangement apply in my state or territory?

-As of 14 April 2020, all jurisdictions have enacted the necessary regulatory changes to enable Expanded Continued Dispensing.
+All jurisdictions have enacted the necessary regulatory changes to enable Expanded Continued Dispensing.
 Detailed information and supporting resources for each jurisdiction can be found in the summary tables here.

 Are there guidelines that support me to appropriately supply medicines under this initiative?